-The Viaje Exclusivo Lancero looks to be extremely well rolled with a gorgous espresso brown wrapper that almost glistens with oil, even after six months.
+The Viaje Exclusivo Lancero looks to be extremely well rolled with a gorgeous espresso brown wrapper that almost glistens with oil, even after six months.
 It is a bit soft in spots when squeezed, but not enough to be overly concerned.
-The wrapper is silky smooth with very few viens present and smells very strongly of barnyard, dark chocolate and pepper.
+The wrapper is silky smooth with very few veins present and smells very strongly of barnyard, dark chocolate and pepper.

 Construction was excellent, both burn and draw, for the entire cigar.
 Strength was consistently around the full-medium and never really went over the line, which is a difference from the first time I reviewed it, when it was definitely in the full category.